ethereum/EIPs/EIPS/eip-kem.md

 When the encapsulated private key `sk` is decrypted successfully, the implementation can process it further according to the designated purposes.
 Some general security guidelines SHALL be followed, for example, do  *not*  log the value, do securely wipe it after use, etc. The implementation COULD derive the corresponding public key or address for user’s verification.

-The return value of this function SHOULD be empty if success, or any error message.
-NEVER return the decrypted private key.
+The return value is the corresponding Ethereum address for `sk`, or empty if any error.

 ### Options and Parameters